developershubhamsingh/Node/notes.md

    > it tells with which package which dependency came  .
    > it tells which package depends on what .

 # for node modules : npm i
+    > node modules is a folder where all the package gets  install .
+# npm i
     > it first installs the main package by checking the package.json then looks for child dependency of the package from the package-lock and then install .

 # gitignore : when you push the code to the git it ignores the node module folder .